Mirroring the Boot Pool

 When adding a second device to create a mirrored boot pool, consider these caveats:

-Device Type : It is strongly recommended to use SSDs rather than USB devices when creating a mirrored boot pool.
+Device Type: We strongly recommend using SSDs rather than USB devices when creating a mirrored boot pool.

-This option controls the available capacity for the device.
-By default, the new device is partitioned to the same size as the existing device.
-When Use all disk space is enabled, the entire capacity of the new device is used.
+By default, TrueNAS partitions the new device to the same size as the existing device.
+When you select Use all disk space, TrueNAS uses the entire capacity of the new device.

 If the original operating system device fails and is detached, the boot mirror changes to consist of just the newer device and grows to whatever capacity it provides.
 However, new devices added to this mirror must now be as large as the new capacity.